iov-one/iov-core/packages/iov-core/README.md

   },
 };

-// we must have the private key for the signer (id1a)
+// we must have the private key for the transaction creator (id1a) await signer.signAndPost(sendTx);
-// second argument is the ID of the wallet where the private key can be found await signer.signAndPost(sendTx, wallet1.id);

 // and we have a balance on the recipient now yours = await connection.getAccount({ address: addr2 });